RossKeddy/Red-Teaming/README.md

-# Cheatsheet
+## Cheatsheet

 ### Ross Keddy's Notes

-Welcome to a repository of notes for CTFs, PNPT, CPTS, OSCP.
+Welcome to a repository of notes for CTFs, Red Teaming, and studying for PNPT/OSCP/CPTS.